intelops/kubviz/README.md

 ...
 ```

-If you do not want to use the default value, you have the option to modify the annotation and use your own desired value.
-To accomplish this, you can execute the following command:
+If you do not want to use the default value, you can modify the annotation in [values.yaml](https://github.com/intelops/kubviz/blob/main/charts/agent/values.yaml#L60) and execute the following command:

 ```bash
 helm upgrade -i kubviz-agent kubviz/agent -f values.yaml -n kubviz
 ```

-> **Tip**: You can use the default [values.yaml](https://github.com/intelops/kubviz/blob/main/charts/agent/values.yaml#L60)

 ##### Deploying Agent on a Different Kubernetes Cluster:
 1. Run the following command to deploy the KubViz agent: